 The Producer Price Index (PPI) is produced by the Bureau of Labor Statistics (BLS) and measures the average change over time in prices received (price changes) by producers for domestically produced goods, services, and construction.
 PPIs measure price change from the perspective of the seller.

 The PPI surged during the COVID period, as production around the world was halted, and the ability to find supplies (and labor) was constrained.
 Since then, while the index has not gone down precipitously, it has remained quite stable.
-This mirrors popular opinion that suggests the prices have skyrocketed, even though actual price data does indicate slowing price increases.
-The real issues leading to an affordability crisis are inflated asset prices (for example home values) and stagnant wages.
+Numbers for the start of the year were up by about 3.25 percent on a year-over-year basis, which continues the increasing trend.
+Expect prices to jump considerably in the coming months, as prices for petroleum, fertilizer, and chemical products spike in response to the war in the Middle East.

-U.S. Bureau of Labor Statistics, Producer Price Index by Commodity: All Commodities [PPIACO], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/PPIACO, January 7, 2026.
+Source: U.S. Bureau of Labor Statistics, Producer Price Index by Commodity: All Commodities [PPIACO], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/PPIACO.

 10-Year Treasury Constant Maturity Minus Federal Funds Rate (T10YFF)